wenkokke/paper-prioritise-the-best-variation/lmcs/DONE.md

 # Done

+- @Reviewer2: Another question I was left wondering about is whether priorities are inferred by typing or whether the programmer has to provide them.
+The former seems to be the case, but this should be made explicit.
+Also, it would be helpful to provide a complete, unsuccessful typing derivation for Example 2.2.
+Two individual derivations, for each thread, are given on page 10, which show that the derivations impose contradicting orderings on the priorities.
+It would then also be helpful to show the rule that composes the two derivations and fails because of the contradiction.
+Which rule would that be?

+  @wenkokke: Added the following passage:

+  > For simplicity, we assume priority annotations are not inferred, but provided as an input to type checking.
+However, for any term, priorities can be inferred, e.g., by using the topological ordering of the directed graph where the vertices are the priority meta-variables and the edges are the inequality constraints between the priority meta-variables in the typing derivation.

+- @wenkokke: Add an explanation to the type of pure functions.

+  Related comments:

+  - @Reviewer2: About top and bottom on lolli: aren’t they used counter standard usage?
+I.e., shouldn’t the greatest upper bound be top?
+After all the priorities on the sequent are joined.

+  > The lower bound for a pure function is $\cs{\ptop}$ as pure functions never start communicating.
+For similar reasons, the upper bound for a pure function is $\cs{\pbot}$.

+- @wenkokke: Ensure that we consistently use either `M; N` or `let () = M in N`.
+In my opinion, all uses of the latter should be replaced by the former, and `let () = M in N` should not occur in the paper.

+  Related comments:

+  - @Reviewer1: page 5: Please explain the syntax of terms carefully.
+For example, you have a term for sequential composition (M;N) in a functional language, but you] don't even mention it in the paragraph that describes terms.
+The term does not even appear in the semantics.

+  - @Reviewer1: page 12: Where is the case for `M;N`?
+Is it obtained by composing N of type unit with something like what is typed in T-LamUnit?

+  - @Reviewer1: page 12, case T-LamUnit: I could not find a typing rule for a term `let () = ...`, which would be necessary here.

+  We do not need a typing rule for whichever one we end up using, as it'll be a part of the core language.

+- @wenkokke: Add informal definition for simulation and reflection.

+  Related comments:

+  - @Reviewer1: 3rd paragraph: What is "reflection"?

+  @wenkokke: I've simply removed "reflection" and substituted "operational correspondence".

 ## Just No

 - ~~@Reviewer2: Fig2, runtime typing: Shouldn’t these rules incorporate the earlier defined + operator to ensure that there is only one main thread?~~